 However, make sure to check the size double to ensure perfection.
 DIY quilting requires you to buy batting.
 Maybe in a significant amount or pre-cut forms.

 If you choose to buy a large amount, you will need to cut it to your required size.
 On the other hand, you can customize the sizes without cutting them yourself if you get a pre-cut batting.

 I like to buy a large amount of batting and cut it to my desired length.

 It gives me more versatility.
 In contrast, some pre-cut ones do not have the perfect measurements.
 Therefore, making it either small for an overhang or having no wiggle room!

 A Guide to Making Your Quilt

-It is easy to create your quilt using the magic of your hands!
+It is easy to create your quilt size in inches for beginners using the magic of your hands!

 - Decide the pattern and colors for your quilt.